40 Fun Easter Basket Stuffers for Adults, Tweens, Toddlers, and Babies

 Candy recommendation: Swirl lollipops and multicolored gum balls.

-Banking ingredients are some of the least expensive items in the grocery store.
+Baking ingredients are some of the least expensive items in the grocery store.
 Assemble the ingredients for your kids’ favorite cookie or cupcake in a mixing bowl and include mixing utensils and an apron in their size.
 Finish the gift with a coupon for “one baking date” with mom or dad.

 Candy recommendation: Any candy you can bake into a cookie like chocolate chips, M&Ms, Reese’s Pieces.